Interacting with products

 Ahead of this documentation, each schema is explained separately.

-Wino highly recommend to copy and paste all the following queries at the Playground and test it yourself!
+We highly recommend to check the Playground Guide and test it yourself!

 After analyzing the flowchart, we can see that the product query is very complete, it reaches many levels of relationships and details through the diagrams.